 Employees as well as companies' stakeholders need the possibility of reporting misconduct - if necessary, anonymously.
-Whistleblowers or complainants against retaliation must be protected against all kinds of disadvantages or negative consequences.

-- Implement a grievance mechanism which can, depending on the size of the company, vary from a complaint box to a sophisticated electronic tool and/or access to an external Ombudsperson. - Ensure anonymous reporting and guarantee no negative consequences for all who report a possible misconduct or a reasonable suspicion.
+We therefore ask our partners to implement a grievance mechanism which can, depending on the size of the company, vary from a complaint box to a sophisticated electronic tool and/or access to an external Ombudsperson.

+A grievance mechanism must ensure anonymous reporting and must guarantee no negative consequences for all who report a possible misconduct or a reasonable suspicion.
 Practical actions for implementing a Grievance Mechanism may involve: